 H657BEng Audio Systems Engineering - Average of 50% over all 8 modules

 Admissions requirements vary according to the subject area (i.e. the type of degree you wish to follow after the foundation year) but are lower than the requirements for direct entry to a three-year BSc/BEng degree course.
-As a general guide, recent school-leavers must normally have at least BCC GCSE Maths grade C, including passes in two relevant subjects at A-level, before they can be considered for entry to the SEFP.
-Offers of entry to some SEFP programme codes may however be significantly higher than this minimum requirement.
+As a general guide, recent school-leavers must normally have at least BCC from 3 A levels(We do not accept General studies) and GCSE maths grade C or BTEC extended diploma in ICT/Computing with DDD overall GCSE Maths grade C. Offers of entry to some SEFP programme codes may however be significantly higher than this minimum requirement.
 Higher grades are also generally required of students who have taken A-levels in other subjects and are now looking to make the transition to a degree in science or engineering.

 Applications from mature students will be considered on an individual basis, taking account of both educational background and other relevant experience.